medikai/wellness-frontend/DESIGN_SYSTEM.md

-# Health++ Design System
+# Wellness Design System

-This document outlines the design system and color palette for the Health++ application.
+This document outlines the design system and color palette for the Wellness application.

 ## Color Palette